 Following the tips outlined above can help you think more imaginatively.
 Remember: creativity is a muscle like any other in your body.
 It gets stronger the more you exercise it.
 Keep challenging yourself to write creatively as much as possible so that when you sit down to work, your mind will be ready to blossom with ideas.

 Your friends at BookBoro are here to be a resource on your creative journey.
-To give feedback on our site, receive writing help, or get more information on our workbooks, explore our site today!
+To give feedback on our site, receive writing help, or get more information on our workbooks, explore our site today and register to join our community!